-4.1 Confidential information - We and you agree to use the other party's confidential information only in relation to the services, and not to disclose it, except where required by law, regulation or professional obligation.
-However, we may give confidential information to other PwC Firms or our subcontractors as long as they are bound by reasonable confidentiality obligations given the sensitivity of the information provided.
+- Confidential information We and you agree to use the other party's confidential information only in relation to the services and not to disclose it, except where required by law, regulation or professional obligation.
+However, we may give confidential information to other PwC Firms or our subcontractors as long as they are bound by reasonable confidentiality obligations, given the sensitivity of the information provided.
+Periodically, we may perform benchmarking studies on an industry basis to provide additional value added information to our clients.
+You consent to our sharing of your confidential information with third parties for this purpose.
+Such benchmarking studies will be general in nature and the information provided will not contain any identifying features that can be attributed to you. - 4.2 Performing services for others You agree that we may perform services for your competitors or other parties whose interests may conflict with yours, as long as we do not disclose your confidential information and we comply with our ethical obligations.

-5 Professional and Regulatory Oversight
+5 Professional and regulatory oversight

 5.1 Reviews of us - We are required to meet certain professional standards in the performance of our services.
 As such, we are regulated or overseen by various professional and regulatory bodies both in Canada and abroad (which bodies will depend on the nature of the services performed under this agreement).
-These professional and regulatory bodies have the right to inspect our files, including working papers and other work product(s) relating to these services or the services provided in prior years to determine whether professional standards have been met.
-We may, from time to time, receive requests or orders from such bodies to provide them with information and copies of such working
+These professional and regulatory bodies have the right to inspect our files, including